 Using the ruler tool I drew a line along the complex and noted its angle.
 Then I extended this line and guess where it points: Rome.

 More precisely the line points directly to the ancient Egyptian obelisk at the center of Vatican Square.
 The line (which is actually a great circle whose center is the center of the Earth) coincides with the central axis of St. Peter’s basilica and Vatican Square, right down the line:

-As my friend and fellow researcher Cort Lindahl discovered, the axis of the Vatican goes directly to the Hagia Sophia in Istanbul.
+The axis of the Vatican points directly to the Hagia Sophia in Istanbul.
 So putting these discoveries together we now have one continuous alignment connecting the Temple of Debod with the Hagia Sophia in Byzantium/Constantinople/Istanbul running directly along the Vatican axis that bisects St. Peter’s Square.

 So What Does It Mean?

 The Vatican – Hagia Sophia connection makes a lot of sense because Constantinople became the eastern HQ of Roman Empire after Rome was sacked by the Visigoths in the time of Constantine the Great.
 This alignment shows that geomancy was practiced in ancient times.